 A Note Regarding Chores

 Chores are a must for children.
 If you didn’t read my post on the importance of chore time, I highly recommend doing so.
 Setting a consistent routine takes the guess-work out of each day not only for you, but for your children as well.

 The schedule listed above is an example of our morning routine.
 You can use this for inspiration or a jumping-off point to create your own.
-For more tips, check out my post on how I manage our home.
+For more tips, check out my posts on planning morning chores for children and how I manage our home.

 So what is the best early morning habit for success?
 Teach your children (and yourself) how to have a productive early morning.
 This is such a great way to start the day and turn it into a life-long habit.

 Household Management Masterclass

 If you feel like you want to take your household management skills to the next level, consider joining my Household Management Class.
 In this masterclass, you’ll learn how to turn your household chaos into household peace.

 It includes 17 full video lessons, my make-ahead breakfast casserole recipe eBook, and my household planning sheet printables.
 I’ll see you in class!